billthefarmer/diary/README.md

 `@import "file:///android_asset/styles.css";` or `@import url("file:///android_asset/styles.css");`, which should be on the first line.

+## Events
+You may add events to the calendar by adding lines to an entry which begin with an `@` character followed by a time and a title, like
+this:

+    @ 10:30 Dentist

+This will dispatch the event to the device calendar.
+The blank space between the `@` and the time is optional.

 ## Settings
 * **Use custom calendar** - Use custom calendar that shows diary